Li-Heng-LH/kotlin101/kotlin101/README.md

 ### Top-Level Functions ###
 * functions defined outside any class.
 * ideal for replacement of Java Utility class static methods.
+* under the hood, implemented as static functions.
 * To import the Util methods,
   * `import package.method`
   * No need to specify file name